rylanharper/nitrogen/README.md

 - `api` – Choose between the `storefront` (default) or `admin` API.
 - `maxRetries` – Number of retry attempts on failure (default: `3`).
-- `cacheable` – Enable response caching for common queries like product, collection, and search (default: `true`).
+- `cacheable` – Enable response caching for common queries (default: `true`).

+> [!WARNING]
+> By default, the GraphQL client only caches collection, product, and search queries.
+Avoid caching global queries or frequently updated mutations, as this can lead to hydration issues.

 ### GraphQL Operations